-- 1. Voluntary Movement.
+1. Voluntary Movement.
 Employees with permanent status in a job class may accept an appointment to a position in another class.
-If such an employee is notified of failure to complete the new probationary period, the employee shall be returned to a vacant position in the class in which the employee holds permanent status and which the Employer decides to fill, with no right of appeal of the action. - 2.
-Reclassification to Another Job Class.
-If an employee who is reclassified fails to satisfactorily complete his or her probationary period, the employee shall be returned to a vacant position in the class in which the employee holds permanent status and which the Employer decides to fill, with no right of appeal of the action.
+If such an employee is notified of failure to complete the new probationary period, the employee shall be returned to a vacant position in the class in which the employee holds permanent status and which the Employer decides to fill, with no right of appeal of the action.